J&J is using a bankruptcy maneuver to block lawsuits over baby powder cancer claims

 But Andrew Birchfield, an attorney with the firm Beasley Allen who represents women who have sued J&J, said this legal maneuver could make it far more difficult for his clients to recover damages.

-J&J has had a mixed record defending itself against these talc-asbestos lawsuits.
+J&J has had a mixed record defending itself against these asbestos lawsuits.

 The company has prevailed in many cases, but last year an appeals court in Missouri ordered the firm to pay $2 billion to women who say J&J's talc product caused their ovarian cancer.